mobilegenome/snakemake-snpmasked-refgenome/README.md

 # SNP-masked refererence genome

-Create a reference genome sequence with "injected" SNPs/SNVs from other mouse strains.
+Create a reference genome sequence with "injected" or masked SNPs/SNVs from other mouse strains.

 ![Rule graph](rulegraph.png)